 Gold Hill, Shaftesbury

-This steep cobbled street is famous for its picturesque appearance; the view looking down from the top of the street has been described as "one of the most romantic sights in England” and was made famous in the 1970s Hovis advert.
+Gold Hill's steep cobbled street is famous for its picturesque appearance.
+The view looking down from the top of the street has been described as "one of the most romantic sights in England” and was made famous in the 1970s Hovis advert.
 Take in the stunning vista down the hill and across the stunning Dorset countryside.

-This headland south-east of Christchurch was an important trading port even from the Iron Age but is now a Nature Reserve; stand on top of the plateau and you will see views of Christchurch Harbour, Mudeford, Isle of Wight and Bournemouth beach.
+The headland of Hengistbury, found south-east of Christchurch was an important trading port even from the Iron Age but is now a Nature Reserve; stand on top of the plateau and you will see views of Christchurch Harbour, Mudeford, Isle of Wight and Bournemouth beach.

-Standing on top of this prehistoric hillfort situated near Blandford Forum gives glorious views across the Blackmore Vale.
+Stand on top of this prehistoric hillfort situated near Blandford Forum and gaze at glorious views across the Blackmore Vale.
 Nearby Fontmell Down offers similarly spectacular views.